“The fact is a wall is an immorality. It’s not who we are as a nation.”

 In this respect, President Trump’s analogy between wealthy politicians’ purported right to create barriers, and America’s suggested lack thereof to do something similar, hits at a glaring moral contradiction.
 Americans have no right to protect the countries they’ve lived and worked in their entire lives?
 Then Nancy Pelosi has no right to exclude an ex-Klansman from living in her residence.
 Needless to say, imposing any such principle upon Pelosi or the American people, would be profoundly unjust.

 Stridently delineated boundaries also increase feelings of belonging, by defining communities along various salient sources of identity.
-While other identities certainly matter (religious, cultural, moral, national), communities which are more racially homogenous tend to have higher levels of altruism, trust and cooperation.
+While other identities certainly matter (religious, cultural, moral, national), communities which are more racially homogenous tend to have higher levels of altruism, trust, cooperation and harmony.
 Should it therefore come as no surprise that Kaunianen, Finland was recently crowned the happiest town in the world; as opposed to Detroit, Michigan?

 Walls also make better neighbours.
 They ensure each people (where practical), is allowed a territory to express their own cultural, religious and physiological mores free from interference.
-This manifestation in of itself promotes peace, and when said prerogative is not respected–as in Mexico’s ongoing Reconquista of America–this leads to animosity between sovereign states.
+This in of itself promotes peace, and when disrespected–as in Mexico’s ongoing Reconquista of America–this leads to animosity between sovereign states.
 Likewise, when each people (again, where practical) have their own territory, this averts the hatred, segregation, and bloodshed that consistently plagues multi-racial societies.